Cheesebaron/ParallaxScrollView/README.md

 ParallaxScrollView
 ==================

-A Parallax ScrollView for Xamarin.Android, which is ported from [this Android project](https://github.com/chrisjenx/ParallaxScrollView).
+A Parallax ScrollView for Xamarin.Android, which is ported from [this Android project](https://github.com/chrisjenx/ParallaxScrollView) originally made by [Christopher Jenkins](http://chrisjenx.co.uk/).

 ##Usage